Education Programme 2023

 Learning themes include:

-Early Years Foundation Stage (EYFS) (pre-school) – Animals/birds in their homes.
+Early Years Foundation Stage (EYFS) (Pre-School) – Animals in their Homes.

-KS4+ (14+ years) – Conservation and restoration of habitats.
+Lower KS4 (14-15 years) – Conservation and Restoration of Habitats.

 SEN (any ages) – Learning themes to be discussed and agreed with teachers prior to visit.